bazel-contrib/rules_nodejs/README.md

 [![Build status](https://badge.buildkite.com/af1a592b39b11923ef0f523cbb223dd3dbd61629f8bc813c07.svg?branch=stable)](https://buildkite.com/bazel/nodejs-rules-nodejs-postsubmit)
 ![GitHub release (latest by date)](https://img.shields.io/github/downloads/bazelbuild/rules_nodejs/latest/total)

-This ruleset provides a NodeJS development toolchain and runtime with Bazel.
+This ruleset provides a Node.js development toolchain and runtime with Bazel.
-It does not have any rules for using NodeJS, such as `nodejs_binary`.
+It does not have any rules for using Node.js, such as `nodejs_binary`.
 For that, we recommend [rules_js](https://github.com/aspect-build/rules_js).

 This repository is maintained by volunteers in the Bazel community.
 Neither Google, nor the Bazel team, provides support for the code.
 However, this repository is part of the test suite used to vet new Bazel releases.